For by one offering he hath perfected for ever them that are sanctified (Hebrews 10:14)

-The ”perfected forever” part does not refer to an unconditional eternal security, but refers to the ”once for all” sacrifice of CHRIST that saves us – without the need of any repeated future sacrifice for sins.
-As long as we abide in Him, no more sacrifice has to be made, and we are ”perfected forever” through His work- as long as we continue in Him.
-Nothing can take it away or remove us from his love other than our own free will.
-But as for His (Jesus) part in salvation, it has been done ONCE and for all. ”Those who are being sanctified” are simply those who are in Christ and abide in Him.
+The “perfected forever” part does not refer to an unconditional eternal security, but refers to the “once for all” sacrifice of CHRIST that saves us – without the need of any repeated future sacrifice for sins.
+As long as we abide in Him, no more sacrifice has to be made, and we are “perfected forever” through His work- as long as we continue in Him.
+Nothing can take his offer away or remove us from his love other than our own free will.
+As for His (Jesus) part in salvation, it has been done ONCE and for all.
+“Those who are being sanctified” are simply those who are in Christ and abide in Him.
 It’s all about HIS work in us which WE must allow.
 We can see that Paul is referring to the number of times Jesus must die on the cross (one) if we read the rest of the context.
 Paul says:

 4For it is not possible that the blood of bulls and of goats should take away sins.–6In burnt offerings and sacrifices for sin thou hast had no pleasure. —9Then said he, Lo, I come to do thy will, O God.
 He taketh away the first, that he may establish the second.10By the which will we are sanctified through the offering of the body of Jesus Christ once for all.11And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins: 12But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God;

 If we willfully sin, the only thing left is damnation, unless we repent of course: